Robert Vadra

-Robert Vadra (born 18 April 1969) is an Indian entrepreneur, and the husband of Wayanad MP Priyanka Gandhi.
+Robert Vadra (born 18 April 1969) is an Indian entrepreneur, and the husband of Priyanka Gandhi.

 Early life and family

 Robert Vadra was born in Moradabad, Uttar Pradesh, to Rajendra Vadra and Maureen on 18 April 1969.
 His father's family is of Punjabi descent and settled in Moradabad.
 His paternal family is originally from Sialkot in present-day Pakistan.
 Rajendra's father moved to India at the time of partition.

 Robert Vadra's mother, Maureen (née McDonagh), is of Anglo-Indian origin, with roots stretching back to Scotland.
 Rajendra was a resident of Civil Lines, Moradabad, and ran a diamond trading business along with brass and wood handicrafts.
 Rajendra Vadra has only completed his high school education.

 Robert Vadra studied at The British School, New Delhi.
 His brother Richard died by suicide, and his sister Michelle died in a car accident in 2001.
 His father was found dead on April 3, 2009, in City Inn, a guest house in the Yusuf Sarai area of Delhi.

 He is husband of Wayanad MP Priyanka Gandhi.
 He is the son-in-law of former Prime Minister of India Rajiv Gandhi and Sonia Gandhi and the brother-in-law of Rahul Gandhi.